 However, for those wanting to explore a lesser-known side of Texas’ biggest city, check out Little Saigon, one of the largest Vietnamese neighborhoods in the US.

-Spend a weekend in Houston and you’ll find delectable eats at some of Houston’s star restaurants, like Crawfish and Noodles, which blends Cajun flavors with traditional Vietnamese fare.
+Spend a weekend in Houston and you’ll find delectable eats at some of the city’s star restaurants, like Crawfish and Noodles, which blends Cajun flavors with traditional Vietnamese fare.

 Ask around for Texas locals’ favorite city, and chances are you’ll hear Austin tossed around quite a bit.

 This buzzy college city is home to some of the state’s best live music venues (with lots of Texas songs), culinary hotspots, and nightlife.